 Design is in the detail with accessories!
-Statement trims, fastenings, textural qualities, use of colour and stitch techniques will all be considered.
+Statement trims, fastenings, textural qualities and use of colour will all be considered.

-Playful experimentation and creative development is key, so If you have lots of ideas, want to experiment with fabrics and can hand sew and embellish, then this class will be suitable.
+Playful experimentation and creative development are key so if you have lots of ideas, want to experiment with fabrics and can hand sew and embellish, then this class will be suitable.

-By the end of the course you will leave with at least one finished piece (for example one bag, belt or hair accessory/headband) for a capsule collection plus a sketchbook of ideas that will be a valuable addition to your portfolio for further study and design exploration.
+By the end of the course you will leave with at least one finished piece (for example one bag or belt) for a capsule collection, plus a sketchbook of ideas for your portfolio for further study and design exploration.

 Joanne Edwards worked within the fashion industry for ten years, designing womenswear and bridal dresses before starting up her own range of headwear and accessories in 2012.
 She studied under innovative milliner Noel Stewart, before working for couture milliner Edwina Ibbotson and fashion milliner to the celebrities Piers Atkinson.
 Joanne creates hand crafted bespoke hats and accessories for private clients and special events, such as Royal Ascot.
 She also collaborates on fashion and headwear projects, for brands including Vidal Sassoon.